dalong0514/readnotes/20190201读书笔记/2019033The-Clean-CoderR00.md

 We got things done.

-It’s a bit of an exaggeration to say that we kicked over chairs, yelled, and screamed, but we did use every single technique in our bag to get things done, invented a few new ones along the way, and we did it in an ethical way that I am proud of to this day.
+It's a bit of an exaggeration to say that we kicked over chairs, yelled, and screamed, but we did use every single technique in our bag to get things done, invented a few new ones along the way, and we did it in an ethical way that I am proud of to this day.

 I thought of myself as a member of the team, not above jumping in to write a SQL statement or doing a little pairing to get the code out the door.
 At the time, I thought of Joe the same way, as a member of the team, not above it.

 Eventually I came to realize that Joe did not share that opinion.
 That was a very sad day for me.
 It was Friday at 1:00 pm; the web site was set to go live very early the following Monday.

 We were done. *DONE*.
 Every system was go; we were ready.
 I had the entire tech team assembled for the final scrum meeting and we were ready to flip the switch.
-More than “just” the technical team, we had the business folks from marketing, the product owners, with us.
+More than "just" the technical team, we had the business folks from marketing, the product owners, with us.

 We were proud.
 It was a good moment.

 Then Joe dropped by.

-He said something like, “Bad news.
-Legal doesn’t have the enrollment forms ready, so we can’t go live yet.”
+He said something like, "Bad news.
+Legal doesn't have the enrollment forms ready, so we can't go live yet."

-This was no big deal; we’d been held up by one thing or another for the length of the entire project and had the Batman/Robin routine down pat.
-I was ready, and my reply was essentially, “All right partner, let’s do this one more time.
-Legal is on the third floor, right?”
+This was no big deal; we'd been held up by one thing or another for the length of the entire project and had the Batman/Robin routine down pat.
+I was ready, and my reply was essentially, "All right partner, let's do this one more time.
+Legal is on the third floor, right?"

 Then things got weird.

-Instead of agreeing with me, Joe asked, “What are you talking about Matt?”
+Instead of agreeing with me, Joe asked, "What are you talking about Matt?"

-I said, “You know.
+I said, "You know.
 Our usual song and dance.
-We’re talking about four PDF files, right?
+We're talking about four PDF files, right?
 That are done; legal just has to approve them?
-Let’s go hang out in their cubicles, give them the evil eye, and get this thing done!”
+Let's go hang out in their cubicles, give them the evil eye, and get this thing done!"

-Joe did not agree with my assessment, and answered, “We’ll just go live late next week.
-No big deal.”
+Joe did not agree with my assessment, and answered, "We'll just go live late next week.
+No big deal."

 You can probably guess the rest of the exchange; it sounded something like this:

-Matt: “But why?
-They could do this in a couple hours.”
+Matt: "But why?
+They could do this in a couple hours."

-Joe: “It might take more than that.”
+Joe: "It might take more than that."

-Matt: “But they’ve got all weekend.
+Matt: "But they've got all weekend.
 Plenty of time.
-Let’s do this!”
+Let's do this!"

-Joe: “Matt, these are professionals.
-We can’t just stare them down and insist they sacrifice their personal lives for our little project.”
+Joe: "Matt, these are professionals.
+We can't just stare them down and insist they sacrifice their personal lives for our little project."

-Matt: (pause) “. . .
-Joe . . . what do you think we’ve been doing to the engineering team for the past four months?”
-Joe: “Yes, but these are professionals.”
+Matt: (pause) ". . .
+Joe . . . what do you think we've been doing to the engineering team for the past four months?"
+Joe: "Yes, but these are professionals."

 Pause.